algorandfoundation/xGov/Proposals/xgov-171.md

 ---

 ## Abstract
-This proposal seeks funding to facilitate research and development aimed at integrating Algorand's inner transactions into the Total Transactions Per Second (TPS) calculation on <a href="https://chainspect.app/"> Chainspect</a>, the biggest TPS tracker in the market.
-The allocated funds will support comprehensive research on Algorand's transaction structure, the refinement of TPS-tracking scripts, and the implementation of a new dashboard column for reporting Total TPS, encompassing both standard and inner transactions.
+This proposal seeks funding to facilitate research and development aimed at integrating Algorand's inner transactions into the Total Transactions Per Second (TPS) calculation and introducing the additional metric "failed transactions ratio" on <a href="https://chainspect.app/"> Chainspect</a>, the biggest TPS tracker in the market.
+The allocated funds will support comprehensive research on Algorand's transaction structure, the refinement of TPS-tracking scripts, and the implementation of 2 new dashboard metrics for reporting Total TPS, encompassing both standard and inner transactions and reporting the ratio of failed transactions in some timeframe.

 ## Team
 Elijah Andreev has 5+ years of experience in product management, out of which 3 years were spent in P&G focusing on the management and development of Big Data solutions.
 He has been in the blockchain industry for 3+ years.